MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 If you guessed "The authors that published posts" or "Published posts' authors", then it means this introduction did it's job!
-Otherwise, if you want to provide feedback, feel free to open an issue.
+Otherwise, if you want to provide feedback, feel free to open an issue or post in the [General feedback one](https://github.com/MaxLap/activerecord_follow_assoc/issues/1)

 Here is the link to the gem: [activerecord_where_assoc](https://github.com/MaxLap/activerecord_where_assoc)